 Steve has worked for Vista for over ten years, starting as an Eye Clinic Support Services Coordinator.
 He said “I made sure that our services were well-embedded in local communities, ensuring that individuals were given support at the point of diagnosis.”

 “I started to look at how we could make our services more efficient, so that we could help even more people.
-I reviewed and restructured these services, creating a model that still works today.
-This task really helped me to understand the needs of people with sight loss, and it was truly rewarding to know the improved service would make a difference.”
+I reviewed and restructured these services, creating models that still work today.
+This task really helped me to understand the needs of people with sight loss, and it was truly rewarding to know our improved services would make a difference.”

-“Vista also helped me gain a significant amount of personal development through their training, and I achieved my certificate in Health and Social Care very early on.”
+“Vista also helped me gain a significant amount of personal development through their training, and I achieved my certificate in Health and Social Care and Level 5 in Leadership and Management very early on.”

 Steve began to develop an interest in securing contracts with local authorities.
 He said “This was a particular strength of mine, and gave me an opportunity to progress within the organisation.”